hfboyce/tableau_course/lessons/lesson2.md

 <br>
 <br>

-A histogram is not completely unbias and when we have a small dataset, this can be much more problematic.
+A histogram is not completely unbiased and when we have a small dataset, this can be much more problematic.

 We often use histograms because they have been used for centuries now and easy to draw without too many problems.